V-Pranathi/FPU_PICORV32/README.md

 |------------|----------------|
 | 32'h436de58e| 237.8967   |

-#### Post Syntheis Schematic
+#### Post Synthesis Schematic
 ![image](https://github.com/V-Pranathi/FPU_PICORV32/assets/140998763/fa1eccaa-c2da-4fcf-8861-8e9b23dc60b4)

 ## Matrix Multiplication of a Floating Point Number
 ## Parameterised matrix multiplication using systolic arrays

-The chip design for a Systolic Array which can multiply two parametrised for N*M Matrices of IEEE 754 single precision floating points.
+The chip design for a Systolic Array can multiply two parametrized N*M Matrices of IEEE 754 single precision floating points.
 This model consists of Processing Elements(PE) and few delay blocks.

 ## Introduction

 Matrix Multiplication can particularly be done by many algorithms.
 Here, matrix multiplication for 3x3 matrices is specially discussed using the Systolic array which is a hardware structure used for operating matrix multiplication fastly as well as effeciently.
-The Processing elements in a Systolic Array are programmed to have a same operation.
+The Processing elements in a Systolic Array are programmed to have the same operation.

 Below is the block diagram of the Systolic Array used in this model with appropriate indexing used in the code.
 Every block of the Systolic Array is connected to a same clock.